Today’s consumers have so many options to choose from, and they can easily locate the best price via comparison shopping engines (CSEs).

 Why CSEs matter to online retailers

-Make sure your website is displayed among your rivals.
-If a CSE doesn’t present your prices, contact them and let them know you’re in the game too.
+Make sure your pages are listed on these websites.
+If a CSE doesn’t list your prices, contact them and let them know you’re in the game too.

 Some of these websites are open to sponsorship agreements.
 Spare some money from your marketing budget for these websites and see if this type of advertising works for you.
-Start with a small amount of money and increase if it’s effective.
+Start with a small amount of money and increase if it works for you.

-If you can’t locate the source of the problem, make sure to manually provide them with your current prices and notify them of the price changes.
+If you can’t locate the source of the problem, provide the CSE with your current prices manually and notify them of the price changes.

 Now that we fully grasp why CSEs matter a great deal to online retailers, let’s learn the popular CSEs operating in the US, UK, Canada, and Australia.